Accelerating the adoption of public cloud services

 - The GCIO has worked collaboratively with the NZIC to identify potential ‘accelerators’ — opportunities to appropriately accelerate the adoption of public cloud services.
 In particular, the GCIO and the NZIC have been mindful of the need to balance the benefits of public cloud services with the need to ensure that agencies appropriately adopt these services so that the risks are understood and managed.

 Most agencies are not fully exploiting public cloud services

-17. Agencies are clear about the key benefits of public cloud services: reduced costs for IT services, increased agility from quicker deployment times, and improved security for many agencies (particularly from global suppliers).
-Yet agencies generally adopt cloud in a tactical and opportunistic way, with adoption typically driven by non-core functions, such as human resources, finance, and communications (e.g. e-recruitment and online surveys).
-Most senior leaders have yet to use public cloud services to drive digital transformation – major business improvements to enhance customer experience, streamline operations, or create new delivery models.
-The challenges faced by agencies in taking a more strategic approach are described in paragraphs 21-28.
+- Agencies are clear about the key benefits of public cloud services: reduced costs for IT services, increased agility from quicker deployment times, and improved security for many agencies (particularly from global suppliers).
+Yet agencies generally adopt cloud in a tactical and opportunistic way, with adoption typically driven by non-core functions, such as human resources, finance, and communications (for example, e-recruitment and online surveys).
+Most senior leaders have yet to use public cloud services to drive digital transformation — major business improvements to enhance customer experience, streamline operations, or create new delivery models.
+The challenges faced by agencies in taking a more strategic approach are described in paragraphs 21 to 28.